topolvm/topolvm/docs/topolvm-hook.md

 Specifications
 --------------

-`topolvm-hook` ignores PersistentVolumeClaims already bound to PV.
+`topolvm-hook` ignores pods having PVCs already bound to a TopoLVM volume.

 The requested storage size of a PVC is calculated as follows:
 - if PVC has no storage request, the size will be treated as 1 GiB.